7 Virtual Reality Startups Targeting Social Media VR

 If it’s possible to drink a beer with a VR headset on, we’re in (it is possible actually).
 LiveLike also emulates immersive, communal aspect of sports fanhood by enabling multiple users to occupy the same viewing space, without the exorbitant expense of renting a stadium suite in real life.
 At least one broadcaster uses this technology now and you can try it out here if you own any of the popular VR headsets.

 Founded just last year, Seattle startup Against Gravity has taken in $5 million from investors that include Sequioa Capital and Vulcan to make a social VR app called Rec Room.
 The idea is to get people to play virtual game together like charades, disc golf and paintball.
-Here’s a teaser of their platform punctuated by some of the worst 70s porno music imaginable:

 The whole thing is free, so you can imagine that they’ll be getting in bed with companies like Vertebrae in order to make money from selling ads in these virtual spaces.
 The founder was previously a program manager at Microsoft working on the HoloLens and he claims that social VR is “magical” and not at all like other multiplayer games.
 Virtual reality users seem to agree with him.
 According to a great article by Geekwire on this startup, the app has a 98% rating on Steam with 1 in 3 HTC Vive users having played it with over 100,000 people playing the game in 2016 alone.
 Looks like a pretty cool place to work eh?